pcastro3/TRMS/README.md

 - Set up a database connection with your AWS RDS
 - Install Flask, Flask-cors, and Psycopg2
 - Run the application and open login.html in a web browser
+## Usage
+Log in with credentials.
+If you are a standard user, you will only be able to create a request.
+Fill in the required fields and submit the request.
+If you are an approver (supervisor, department head, benefits coordinator), use the tools to find which employees have requests.
+Approve or deny their requests depending on whether they meet the requirements for tuition reimbursement.